koiosonline/TDFA/termbase/readme.md

 #### Lagging indicator
 A lagging indicator is any measurable or observable variable that moves or changes direction after an event has happened.
 Lagging indicators confirm trends and changes in trends.<br/><br/>
 #### Leverage
-Leverage in finance refers to the use of debt to amplify returns from an investment or project.<br/><br/>
+Leverage in finance refers to the use of debt to amplify returns from an investment or project.
+Leverage allows you to open a position using less of your own capital.<br/><br/>
 #### Limit order
-A limit order is a type of order to purchase or sell a security at a specified price or better.<br/><br/>
+A limit order is a type of order to purchase or sell a security at a specified price.
+The order will generally be placed in the orderbook, waiting to be filled.<br/><br/>
 #### Liquidation
-Liquidation in finance is the process of closing a business and distributing its assets to claimants.<br/><br/>
+Liquidation in finance is the process of closing a business and distributing its assets to claimants.
+In trading, we speak of a trader's position or entire account being liquidated, or closed due to there not being any more funds to keep the position open.<br/><br/>
 #### Liquidity
-Liquidity in finance refers to how easily assets can be converted to cash.<br/><br/>
+Liquidity in finance refers to how easily assets can be converted to cash. in trading, it allows for the smooth operation of buying and selling assets without big spreads or empty orderbooks.<br/><br/>
 #### Loan
 A loan is the lending of money from one party to another party<br/><br/>
 #### Long
-A long position—also known as long—is the buying of a financial instrument with the expectation that the price will rise in the near future.<br/><br/>
+A long position, also known as 'being long', is the buying of a financial instrument with the expectation that the price will rise in the near future.<br/><br/>

 ## M
 #### Macroeconomics
 Macroeconomics is a branch of economics dealing with the performance, structure, behaviour, and decision-making of an economy as a whole.<br/><br/>
 #### Maker fee
-Maker fee is paid when an order is not immediately executed, which adds liquidity to the orderbook.<br/><br/>
+The fee you pay for a trade that is executed after you placed an order in the orderbook.
+Think of limit orders.
+By placing an limit order in the orderbook, you provide liquidity.
+Often you pay a lower fee than the 'taker fee' or even get a rebate.
+The taker fee is paid when you execute an order instantaneously, filling the 'maker's' bids.<br/><br/>
 #### Margin
 Margin is the money borrowed from a brokerage firm to purchase an investment.
 It is the difference between the total value of securities held in an investor's account and the loan amount from the broker.<br/><br/>
 #### Margin call
 A margin call occurs when the value of an investor's margin account falls below the broker's required amount.
 An investor will need to sell positions or deposit funds or securities to meet the margin call.<br/><br/>
 #### Market capitalisation
-Market capitalization, commonly called market cap, is the market value of a publicly traded company's outstanding shares.<br/><br/>
+Market capitalization, commonly called market cap, is the market value of a publicly traded company's outstanding shares.
+It is calculated by multiplying the total amount of shares by the current price.<br/><br/>
 #### Market cycle
 Market cycles, also known as stock market cycles, is a wide term referring to trends or patterns that emerge during different markets or business environments.<br/><br/>
 #### Market maker
-A market maker is a player in the market that buys and / or sells large quantities of a particular asset in order to promote liquidity, thereby ensuring smooth trading on the financial markets.<br/><br/>
+A market maker is a player in the market that buys and / or sells large quantities of a particular asset in order to create and provide liquidity, thereby ensuring smooth trading in financial markets.<br/><br/>
 #### Market order
 A market order is a request to buy or sell a security immediately.
-This type of order guarantees that the order will be executed, but does not guarantee the execution price.<br/><br/>
+This type of order guarantees that the order will be executed, but does not guarantee the execution price.
+For this trade, you generally pay a 'taker fee'.<br/><br/>
 #### Market structure
-<br/><br/>
+Also called 'market state' or 'state of the market'.
+Looking at a price chart, using support and resistance and various other tools, one can identify the current state of the market or a market structure.
+Identifying market structure helps with creating points of reference and ultimatly identifying trend direction or price action that will occur in the future.
+A sign to look out for is the 'breaking' of market structure, invalidating prior analysis.<br/><br/>
 #### Merger
 A merger is an agreement that unites two existing companies into one new company.<br/><br/>
 #### Momentum